Honjok: A change of perception

 According to Korean social trends in 2015 released by the Korea National Statistical Office (NSO), about 56.8% of Koreans over 15 years of age prefer to enjoy their leisure time alone.
 Only 8.3% of respondents said they spent their leisure time with friends.
-Usually, there is a prejudice with hon-nol that there is "no friend to play with", but arguably these statistics show that people who have a lot of friends also enjoy hon-nol.
+Usually, there is a prejudice with honnol that there is "no friend to play with", but arguably these statistics show that people who have a lot of friends also enjoy honnol.
 It is better for them to do what they like rather than endure stressful situations when coordinating plans with their friends.
 People's perception is also a cause for this trend.
-Over time, people may not think that hon-nol is poor social behavior.
+Over time, people may not think that honnol is poor social behavior.
 When people in their 20s were asked if they experienced discomfort with respect to working alone, 74.7% said "no".
-Thus almost three quarters of people in their 20s do not mind doing activities alone.
+Thus almost three-quarters of people in their 20s do not mind doing activities alone.

 Media

 As the number of people participating in honjok increases, broadcasters have responded by featuring it in various entertainment and drama productions.
-Examples include '나혼자산다', '미운우리새끼' and '혼술남녀'.
+Examples include '나혼자산다'/ I Live Alone, '미운우리새끼'/ My Little Old Boy and '혼술남녀'/ Men and Women Drinking Alone.
 While drawing upon the daily lives of entertainers, they also like depicting the lives of ordinary people, creating a popular consensus among ordinary people.
-In the case of '나혼자산다' and '미운우리새끼', the actors appear to be discouraged and feel depressively unimportant; it is all about showing off the lives of celebrities who live alone.
-In the case of the drama '혼술남녀', the actors show mixed emotions when they try to solve their troubles.
+In the case of 'I Live Alone' and 'My Little Old Boy', the actors appear to be discouraged and feel depressively unimportant; it is all about showing off the lives of celebrities who live alone.
+In the case of the drama 'Men and Women Drinking Alone', the actors show mixed emotions when they try to solve their troubles.
 In the drama, the main characters grew in popularity with viewers, enjoying the beer they bought at a convenience store or dining at a mix of luxury restaurants.

 Whether it is voluntary or involuntary, they have been surrounded by loneliness and compassion in the drama.
 However, the past negative perception of living alone like bullying and outsiders has gradually transformed into free and rational.
 Therefore, programmes targeting "one-person households" and honjok are expected to increase further.